Education minister disputes 'exodus' from adult learning after fee hike

 The price per hour for classes such as flower arranging and language courses — referred to by Demir as "hobby courses" — increased from 1.50 to 4 euros.
 For courses leading to employment, the increase was capped at 2.25 euros.

-'half-truths and lies'
+'Half-truths and lies'

 Speaking in the Flemish Parliament on Wednesday, Demir dismissed reports of an "exodus", claiming that "half-truths and lies" had been circulated regarding the decline in enrolment.
 The most recent figures for Flanders as a whole show a 7 per cent decline in enrolment, she said.

-For some courses, enrolment numbers are even increasing, she added.
+For some courses, enrolment numbers are increasing, she added.
 Enrolment in training for shortage occupations, such as electrician and childcare worker, has increased by 12 per cent, and enrolment in second-chance education has increased by 18 per cent.

-Enrolment in courses to learn Dutch as a second language has increased by four per cent.
+Enrolment in courses to learn Dutch as a second language has increased by 4 per cent.
 According to Demir, these figures prove that the reform was the right choice.
-She also said that it was "unwise" for the sector to "scare people off" by claiming that the courses were becoming unaffordable.
+She also said it was "unwise" for the sector to "scare people off" by claiming that the courses were becoming unaffordable.

 Related news